 Disease Overview: Immunoglobulin light chain amyloidosis is a clonal, nonproliferative plasma cell disorder in which fragments of immunoglobulin light chain are deposited in tissues.
 Clinical features depend on organs involved but can include restrictive cardiomyopathy, nephrotic syndrome, hepatic failure, peripheral/autonomic neuropathy, and atypical multiple myeloma.
-Diagnosis: Tissue biopsy stained with Congo red demonstrating amyloid deposits with apple-green birefringence is required for diagnosis.
+Diagnosis: Tissue biopsy stained with Congo red demonstrating amyloid deposits with applegreen birefringence is required for diagnosis.
 Invasive organ biopsy is not required because amyloid deposits can be found in bone marrow biopsy or subcutaneous fat aspirate in 85% of patients.
 Verification that amyloid is composed of immunoglobulin light chains is mandatory.
-Prognosis: N-terminal pro-brain natriuretic peptide (NT-proBNP), serum troponin T, and difference between involved and uninvolved immunoglobulin free light chain values are used to classify patients into four groups of similar size; median survivals are 94.1, 40.3, 14.0, and 5.8 months.
+Prognosis: N-terminal pro–brain natriuretic peptide (NTproBNP), serum troponin T, and difference between involved and uninvolved immunoglobulin free light chain values are used to classify patients into four groups of similar size; median survivals are 94.1, 40.3, 14.0, and 5.8 months.
 Therapy: All patients with a systemic amyloid syndrome require therapy to prevent deposition of amyloid in other organs and prevent progressive organ failure of involved sites.
 Stem cell transplant (SCT) is preferred, but only 20% of patients are eligible.
-Requirements for safe SCT include NT-proBNP <5,000 ng/mL, troponin T <0.06 ng/mL, age <70 years, <3 organs involved, and serum creatinine ≤1.7 mg/dL.
+Requirements for safe SCT include systolic blood pressure >90 mmHg, troponin T <0.06 ng mL21, age <70 years, and serum creatinine 1.7 mg dL21.
 Nontransplant candidates can be offered melphalan-dexamethasone or cyclophosphamide-bortezomib-dexamethasone.
 Other combinations of chemotherapy with agents such as cyclophosphamide-thalidomide (or lenalidomide)-dexamethasone, bortezomib-dexamethasone, and melphalan-prednisone-lenalidomide have documented activity.
-Future Challenges: Late diagnosis remains a major obstacle to initiating effective therapy.
-Recognizing the presenting syndromes is necessary for improving survival.
+Antibodies designed to dissolve existing amyloid deposits are under study for previously treated and untreated patients.
+Late diagnosis remains a major obstacle to initiating effective therapy.
+Am.
+J. Hematol., 2016.

 ASJC Scopus subject areas